Use the following as a guide to help you organize the day for a stewardship work session.

 - Ask anyone who needs to leave early to let you know when they leave.

 - (optional) Record attendance.
 Taking a group photo can be helpful.
-You can use the Attendance Log to update.

 - Verify that stewards have been registered through the Stewards Registration Form